ttrzcinski/DukesHiddenStash/README.md

 - Generate all combinations of variants based on a passed parameter.
 - Generate all combinations of variants based on a passed parameter's set.
 - Cover every class with given pattern of JavaDoc.
-- Mechanism of zip'n'send to multi-stJWTream-output.
+- Mechanism of zip'n'send to multi-JWT-stream-output.
 - Use system's notifications - check, how their API operates.
 - Provide mock recorder of REST JSON calls to url:port.